HannaSafonova/Portfolio/README.md

  ![](/images/histogram_boxplot.jpg)

 - Applying **two-factor analysis of variance** to test the dependence of variables.
-- Constructing a **linear regression** model and applying it to fill in missing numerical values.
+- Constructing and applying a **linear regression model** to fill in missing numerical values.

 ![](/images/regresion.jpg)